HartmannLab/UELer/docs/tutorials/basic-usage.md

 These settings are per-session — save them as a marker set to reuse them.

+Contrast starts at an automatic range rather than the raw data range, which is what makes a channel look all-black or all-white when the default does not suit it.
+[Display Settings](display-settings.md#getting-contrast-right) explains where that range comes from and how to correct it.

 Enable **Show channel legend** to display a color key for the visible channels.

 ---